opentensor/developer-docs/docs/sdk/env-vars.md

 ### `BT_NETWORK`

 The default Subtensor network name.
-Allows selecting the network (e.g., `finney` or `testnet`) during Subtensor initialization without specifying an explicit endpoint.<br>
+Allows selecting the network (e.g., `finney` or `testnet`) during Subtensor initialization without specifying an explicit endpoint.<br/>
 The SDK uses `bittensor.core.settings.DEFAULT_NETWORK ` if the variable is not set.

 ## Axon